Former St. Frances Academy priest accused of child sexual abuse

 The name and gender of the person who accused the priest of sexual abuse has not been revealed nor have any details about the location or exact time of the alleged abuse.

 The priest in this case spent most of his life serving various communities in different ways.
 While many of the details surrounding the case are unclear, one thing is certain – everyone is innocent until proven guilty.
 U.S. laws are set up to protect people from being wrongly convicted, and everyone has the right to a fair trial.
 If you have been accused of sex abuse or another sex-related crime, seeking professional legal advice may be helpful in understanding your rights.
 Criminal charges in Lake Worth can be severe.
-Contact an attorney today.
+Contact criminal defense lawyers lake mary today.